 Building a digital clock using JavaScript is a great way to learn more about the language and how to create dynamic, interactive elements for your website or web application.
-In this tutorial, we will go over the steps for creating a simple digital clock using JavaScript, HTML, and CSS.
+In this tutorial, we will review the steps for creating a simple digital clock for a website using JavaScript, HTML, and CSS.

 Building a digital clock using JavaScript is simple for both advanced and beginners.
-This article will cater to you if you are learning JavaScript and are practicing it by building a digital clock or you want to just implement it on your website.
+This article will cater to you if you are learning JavaScript and practicing it by building a digital clock or if you want to implement it on your website.

-In this article, we will build a 12-hour clock and a 24-hour clock.
-We will use the date object to get time every second and then update the function each second.
+In this article, we will build a 12-hour clock, and a 24-hour clock and learn to add Date to it.
+We will use the Date object to get time every second and then update the function each second.

 Table of Contents